Michael J. Fuchs

 Michael J. Fuchs (pronounced "Fewks") (born March 9, 1946) is an American executive producer for premium cable television network HBO.

 Career

 Fuchs is the son of Charles Fuchs, a real estate executive.
 He was educated at Union College in Schenectady, New York, where he obtained a B.A. in political science in 1967, and a J.D. degree at New York University in 1971.

 After gaining experience in entertainment law, Fuchs joined HBO and became active in sports TV production.
-Fuchs held various senior positions by the early 1980s and was chief executive officer and chairman of the board in 1984.
+Fuchs held various senior positions by the early 1980s and became chief executive officer and chairman of the board in 1984.

+In May 1995, Fuchs became vice president of Time Warner and then chairman and CEO of the Warner Music Group.
+However, he was fired by Time Warner chairman Gerald Levin on November 16, 1995.